Students must meet the following minimum requirements for a majority of the financial aid programs:

 March 15 — Summer

 Federal Direct Loan Entrance Counseling for undergraduates and graduates is required for all first-time Federal Direct loan borrowers and first-time UHV borrowers.
 Federal Direct Loan Entrance Counseling is required of Federal Direct Grad PLUS borrowers if the student has not previously received a Direct Loan.
 Federal Direct Loan Exit Counseling is required for all undergraduate and graduate loan recipients each time they complete a degree, drop below half-time, leave UHV, or withdraw from the semester.
-If loan borrowers need to defer payments or request a forbearance on his or her Federal loan(s) while in repayment, forms are available or his/her loan servicer.
+If loan borrowers need to defer payments or request a forbearance on his or her Federal loan(s) while in repayment, forms are available or contact the loan servicer.

 If students are planning to receive financial aid at UHV as co-enrolled students, they must complete a Consortium Agreement form each semester they co-enroll.
-In addition, a copy of the student’s class schedule and paid fee receipt is required as proof of enrollment. .
-UHV currently has consortium agreements with Austin Community College, Lone Star College System, Coastal Bend College, Houston Community College, Victoria College and Wharton County Junior College.
+In addition, a copy of the student’s class schedule and paid fee receipt is required as proof of enrollment.
+UHV currently has consortium agreements with Austin Community College, Lone Star College System, Coastal Bend College, Blinn College, Houston Community College, Victoria College and Wharton County Junior College.
 Consortium agreement forms are also available for students co-enrolling with UH, UH-Downtown and UH-Clear Lake.
 Federal regulations may not allow students to receive financial aid from two institutions simultaneously or for classes that will not transfer to the student’s UHV degree plan.

 Due to the wide range of financial aid available, the specific processes for applying, and the constant change in available funding, students are encouraged to contact UHV financial aid personnel early in the process and to keep the staff informed of any changes that may occur which would affect his/her ability to pay for educational expenses.